 The UK currently lags behind Europe in terms of how much energy it recovers from its waste – we have one of the highest rates of landfill.
 Studies by the waste company Suez and the UK’s Environmental Services Association have each projected an energy recovery capacity gap through 2030 of upwards of 8 million tonnes per annum – the equivalent of 30-40 mid-sized facilities similar to that being proposed here.

-A) This will be a next generation facility using the latest technology to safely reuse waste to generate low-carbon energy.
+A) This will be a next generation facility using the latest state-of-the-art technology to safely reuse waste to generate low-carbon energy.

 The process recovers the energy content in non-recyclable waste.
 The pre-treated and processed waste, some of which will be provided by the existing on-site Materials Recovery Facility, is delivered to chambers where combustion can safely take place at high temperatures.
 The heat generated warms water in steel tubes, converting it to steam and delivering it to a turbine that continuously generates electricity.

 The net output would be c.
 18.5MWe when at full capacity, which would be capable of producing energy for 36,800 homes.
 The facility will also be able to supply heat for local businesses further lowering their carbon footprint.
 This would help to reduce the overall amount of fossil fuels local businesses use.

 An on-site Aggregates Recovery Facility is also planned which will take the bottom ash from the Energy Recovery Facility and process aggregates that can be recycled and utilised in various construction applications.

 The electricity for the Materials Recovery Facility and the Aggregates Recovery Facility could also be provided by the Energy Recovery Facility.